Sarada Prasad Rath

 Every year, lakhs of students write the Medical Entrance Test in India, out of which only a few hundred are able to achieve their goals.
 If you are aspiring to become a doctor and just entered class 11th then this is the right time for you to start your preparation to crack the medical entrance exams in the first attempt.
 But still wondering how to start your preparation for NEET??
 This article may help you to achieve your dream.

 is the one of Medical Entrance Examination which would be considered for filling about 54,000 medical seats across the country.
-As per the Supreme Court’s order in 2016, NEET would be the only examination to fill the All India Quota Seats as well as the State Level Quota seats across the country.
+As per the Supreme Court’s order in 2016, NEET would be the only Medical Entrance Exam to fill the All India Quota Seats as well as the State Level Quota seats across the country.
 This examination is also valid for applying to private colleges across the country.
 From 2019 onwards NEET is conducted by the National Testing Agency (NTA).
 From 2019, all seats offered in All India Institute of Medical Sciences (AIIMS) and Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) will also be filled based on the NEET scores.

 Got a brief idea about all the medical entrances???
 Now, let’s discuss the preparation strategy.